Best Wireless Home Security Systems of 2024

 ADT’s Monitoring

 As we mentioned earlier, we do recommend springing for a professional monitoring plan.
 It’s required anyway if you finance your equipment or have it professionally installed.
-And just a quick reminder, it costs $29.99 to $44.99 per month depending on what devices you have.
 We’re paying $44.99 because we have security cameras.

 That’s not at all the most affordable monitoring price; SimpliSafe charges $31.99 for a similar subscription with cloud storage.
 But just comparing the video security features alone, we think ADT is more worth it.
 The $44.99 plan includes cloud storage for unlimited cameras and Nest Aware – Google Nest’s subscription service that enables facial recognition for all Nest Cams and Doorbells.
 In comparison, SimpliSafe’s plan supports only 10 security cameras per household.